Renerfia/ScholarAI/README.md

 ```

-When you click the "Extract" button the program will take every image of every pages in the pdf file and send them to the AI model.
-This process works gradually.
+When you click the "Extract" button, the program captures every image from every page of the PDF file and sends them to the AI model.
+This process occurs gradually.

-Then the AI model reads them and generates description from every pages.
-Most likely what they includes.

-After that these text description converted into vector and stored in a vectordb in data folder(inside app local folder).
+Next, the AI model analyzes the images and generates a detailed description of each page's content.
+After that, these text descriptions are converted into vectors and stored in a vector database located in the data folder (within the app's local directory).

-When you ask question, it turns your question into vector and finds several relevant matches in the database.
-It being stored as retrieved_text
+When you ask a question, the program converts your query into a vector and identifies several relevant matches in the database, which are stored as retrieved_text.

-Finally the program sends the retrieved text and the original question and also the history to the main AI model(Gemini Model).
-The model sees them answers accordingly.
+Finally, the program sends the retrieved_text, your original question, and the conversation history to the main Gemini Model.
+The model analyzes this context and provides an accurate answer.

 ai-pdf-review-assistant/
 │